digitsensitive/phaser3-typescript/cheatsheets/tweens/tween-manager-plugin.md

 ### Introduction

-The Tween Manager is one of the [seven default plugins](https://github.com/digitsensitive/phaser3-typescript/blob/master/cheatsheets/scene/systems.md#core-plugins) from a scene.
-It controls and updates Tweens and Timelines.
+The tween manager is one of the [seven default plugins](https://github.com/digitsensitive/phaser3-typescript/blob/master/cheatsheets/scene/systems.md#core- plugins) from a scene.
+It controls and updates tweens and timelines.
+It is installed into every scene and you can access it with `this.tweens`.

 ### Example

+Basic tween data config:
 ```
 const TweenDataConfig = {
   targets: null,